enibalo/My-Library/README.md

-Concepts I learned during this project:
+Concepts I've learned how to use during this project:

-Pseudo-elements before and after used to create the text int the horizontal navigator bar.
+Pseudo-elements ::before and ::after.
+It created the text in the home page's horizontal navigation bar.

-Gained a deeper understanding of the list elements, and flex box in CSS.
+I gained a deeper understanding of the list elements, and flexbox in CSS.

-The content propeorty, which is used by thorizontal navigator bar, it contains the text dispayed by the element.
+The  attr() function is used in the home page's horizontal navigator bar.

-The attr() function which gets the contents of an attribute of an element.
+Absolute vs relative vs fixed position of elements.